OpenGATE/Gate/docs/source_and_particle_management.rst

    Lifetime of each component.
 The last token is a Geant4 time unit such as ``ns``.

 ``/gate/source/NAME/setPromptPhotonProbabilites p1 p2 ... pn``
    Probability of prompt-gamma emission for each component.
-Values are clamped to the ``[0, 1]`` range by the messenger.
+Values are restricted to the ``[0, 1]`` range by the messenger.

 ``/gate/source/NAME/setPromptPhotonEnergies e1 e2 ... en unit``
    Prompt-gamma energies for each component.
 The last token is a Geant4 energy unit such as ``keV`` or ``MeV``.